KS4 Options

 Yes, this is possible on all colour routes.
 It could impact other choices and whether they can fit with both subjects, but students can take both if they would like to.

-My child has been studying both French and German in Year 9, can they take both languages at GCSE?
+My child has been studying both French and German in Year 9.
+Could they take both languages at GCSE?

 Yes, this is possible.
 It could impact other choices and whether they can fit with both subjects, but students can take both if they would like to.
 The only restriction is that a student could not study French, German, Geography and History because the option blocks don’t permit this combination and we feel that this combination of subjects narrows a student’s curriculum too much.